SethSterling/CPW213-eCommerceSite/README.md

 - Add products to the database.
 - Update products already in the database.
 - Delete products from the database.
+- Register and Log into accounts
+- Put products into a cart.

 ## Prerequisites
 - [.NET Core 3.1.x SDK](https://dotnet.microsoft.com/download)